 If you’ve read Dining with Donald for any length of time, you know that I don’t drive.
 That’s one of the reasons that most of my reviews are concentrated in-between where I live and where I work.
 Those place that are farther away I generally reach by bus.
 Although, many of them are also places I’ve walked to.
 My motto is, if I want to get there, I’ll find a way.

 Recently there has been a lot of talk about the City of Winnipeg’s active transportation plan, particularly in relationship to the plan to spend money upgrading Winnipeg’s streets.
 I’m not going to go into all the details here.
 Here’s an article from the Free Press.
 Here’s one from the CBC.
-Here’s another article from the CBC in which the owner of Oscar’s Deli expresses concern over how bike lanes might hurt his traffic.

 People who support active transportation are not out to hurt current businesses.
 However they realize that perhaps they haven’t made the benefits of more bike traffic visible to the existing stakeholders in the downtown.